Governance Without the Monolith

 This is one of the key reasons BRIDGE will matter later in this series.

-Not by demanding fifteen more fields.
+Do not demand fifteen more fields.

-Not by creating some new process monastery where all delivery truth must be manually entered.
+Do not create a new process monastery where all delivery truth must be manually entered.

-By connecting existing signals into a more useful readiness and risk picture.
+Connect existing signals into a more useful readiness and risk picture.

 Governance should become more signal-driven and less meeting-driven.